High school cycling league holds race in Snowmass

 Finn Johnson, a 14-year-old from Aspen who placed first in the freshmen race, expressed similar thoughts.

-Johnson said he felt strong and confident going into Sunday’s competition, and that he likes being pushed by the upperclassmen.
+Johnson said he felt strong and confident going into the competition, and that he likes being pushed by the upperclassmen.

 “It’s a really cool sport because even though you race as an individual you’re a part of a team,” Johnson said.
 “And our team dynamic is really good.”